 “In this case, the potential outcomes may take a while to emerge,” he told TechNewsWorld.
 “Sensitive email content leading to strategy, financial transactions, and user credentials may all be at stake.”

 Matt Petrosky, vice president of customer experience at GreatHorn, a cloud email security company in Waltham, Mass., added that it is safe to say that there will be an increase in impersonation-based attacks with attackers having access to internal communications, as well as accounts receivable and payable information.

 “Attackers can use that data to insert themselves via email impersonation to misdirect payments or exploit internal information,” he told TechNewsWorld.

-Nailing down the source of a cyberattack can be a dicey proposition — even if Microsoft is confident it has identified the perpetrators of the Exchange attacks — although the characteristics of the forays seem to strongly point to a nation-state.
+Nailing down the source of a cyberattack can be a dicey proposition — even if Microsoft is confident it has identified the perpetrators of the Exchange attacks — although the characteristics of the forays seem to point to a nation-state strongly.

 “The scale, scope, and third-party supply-chain focus of this attack all definitely point to a level of sophistication typically seen with a nation-state attack,” Smith said.

-Karen Walsh, the principal in Allegro Solutions, a cybersecurity marketing company in West Hartford, Conn. agrees with Microsoft that not just any nation-state is behind the attacks.
-The indicators of compromise and the signature of the attack appears to point to China, she explained.
+Karen Walsh, the principal of Allegro Solutions, a cybersecurity marketing company in West Hartford, Conn., agrees with Microsoft that not just any nation-state is behind the attacks.
+The indicators of compromise and the signature of the attack appear to point to China, she explained.